R3dCr3sc3nt/AlexCTF/RE1-Gifted/README.md

 [gifted](gifted)

 ## Solution
 The challenge is simply a link to an ELF binary.
-After downloading the binary, run `strings` to look for anything interesting.
+After downloading the binary, I ran `strings` to look for anything interesting.

 ```
 $ strings gifted